clayheaton/covid19-mobility-data-network/content/home/contact.md

 email_form = 0
 +++

 You may contact the team with this email address or through the form below.

-Media inquiries also can be submitted through either email or form.
+Media inquiries may also be submitted via email or form.